jinjirosan/localconfig/README.md

       cp colors/badwolf.vim .

 ### vim plugin
+Make sure to update from VIM-AIRLINE below when using VIM82 and up

 I'm using the airline plugin, see <https://github.com/vim-airline/vim-airline>
 Change the ** to your installed version of VIM.
 Copy the airline files to plugin/